axah710/axah710/README.md

-<p align="left">👋 Hi, I’m Ahmed Adel Hammad, a Flutter Mobile Developer.<br><br>👀 I’m interested in crafting efficient and visually appealing mobile applications using Flutter. 🌱 Currently, I'm immersing myself in learning about SDLC and clean architecture, along with delving into creating responsive UIs in Flutter. 💞️ I’m looking to collaborate on innovative mobile app projects where I can contribute my skills in Flutter development and problem-solving. 📫 You can reach me via LinkedIn https://www.linkedin.com/in/axah43/ . ⚡ Fun fact: Just like Cristiano Ronaldo said, dedication , hard work all the time , and belief.</p>
+<p align="left">👋 Hi, I’m Ahmed Adel Hammad, a Flutter Mobile Developer.<br><br>👀 I’m interested in crafting efficient and visually appealing mobile applications using Flutter.<br>🌱 Currently, I'm immersing myself in learning about SDLC and clean architecture, along with delving into creating responsive UIs in Flutter.<br>💞️ I’m looking to collaborate on innovative mobile app projects where I can contribute my skills in Flutter development and problem-solving. 📫 You can reach me via LinkedIn https://www.linkedin.com/in/axah43/ . <br>⚡ Fun fact: Just like Cristiano Ronaldo said, dedication , hard work all the time , and belief.</p>

 ###